macabeus/macro-compiler/README.md

 >The best way to create macros.

-MacroCompiler compiles from the language [EventMacro](http://openkore.com/index.php/EventMacro) to [OpenKore](https://github.com/OpenKore/openkore/) plugin (that is, Perl).
+MacroCompiler compiles [EventMacro](http://openkore.com/index.php/EventMacro) to the [OpenKore](https://github.com/OpenKore/openkore/) plugin (that is, Perl).
 EventMacro is a language to automate the actions from OpenKore – the bot used in the Rangarok online game.
 It compiles to Perl since OpenKore itself is written in Perl.

-Using the EventMacro you can configure the bot to complete quests or to buy itens, for example.
-Currently the only solution to run EventMacro on OpenKore is using a regex-based interpreter, but it's a bad solution.
-This project aims to offer a faster, more secure and more flexible alternative to run macros on OpenKore.
+You may use EventMacro to configure the bot to complete quests or to buy itens, for example.
+Currently the only solution to run EventMacro on OpenKore is using a regex-based interpreter, which is a bad solution.
+This project aims to offer a faster, more reliable and flexible alternative to run macros on OpenKore.

-**Faster** because the OpenKore doesn't need to interpret a Macro code to then run Perl code.
-Now it runs Perl code directly.
-And the compiler can optimize the EventMacro.
+**Faster** because the OpenKore doesn't need to interpret a Macro code to run Perl code.
+Now it runs Perl code directly and the compiler can optimize the EventMacro.
-**More secure** because the compiler shows errors, then you can fix them before running the bot.
+**More reliable** because the compiler shows errors and you are able to fix them before actually running the bot.
-**More flexible** because it's easier to add new features in a compiler than a regex-based interpreter.
+**More flexible** because it is easier to add new features in a compiler than in a regex-based interpreter.

 >Hey!
-Warning: This project is under construction, then it's incomplete and it only has a tiny subset of EventMacro commands.
+Warning: This project is under construction, thus it is incomplete and currently only has a tiny subset of EventMacro commands.

->You can follow the MacroCompiler development [on this post](http://openkorebrasil.org/index.php?/topic/4457-projeto-macro-compiler-compilador-do-eventmacro/) (in Portuguese)
+>You may follow the MacroCompiler development [on this post](http://openkorebrasil.org/index.php?/topic/4457-projeto-macro-compiler-compilador-do-eventmacro/) (in Portuguese)

 # Example